top of page

 shadow ready-web-FF.png

-Your winning ticket for the tender
+Certificate of insurance – Your “winning ticket” for the tender

 These certificates are not only required by public institutions:

-Funding entities such as banks will also request certificates of insurance before providing credit or project funding.
-It is therefore clear that without such a certificate it will be impossible to win a tender, finalise a deal or obtain credit.
+It is therefore clear that without providing a certificate of insurance in the standard format approved by the Commissioner of Insurance containing details of the policy and its extensions, it will be impossible to win a tender, finalise a deal or obtain credit.

 To obtain a quotation for insurance cover tailored to your needs